RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 ***********************

-If you are doing your block design for the first time, I reccomend the Zynq book as a good starting point, because it explains basic step how to build a project in vivado.
+If you are doing block design for the first time,
+I recommend the Zynq book as a good starting point, because it explains the basic steps of how to build a project in Vivado.

 Ok, let's explain block diagram:

 #.
-First we start with the Zynq7 processing system, these are the brains.
+First we start with the *Zynq7 processing system*, these are the brains.
 #.
 I added three AXI_GPIO blocks
-    * The first one is connected to on board leds, and it is there just to check if the program is running
+    * The first one (*axi_gpio_0*) is connected to on-board LEDs, and it is there just to check if the program is running
+     * The second one (*axi_gpio_1*) has two outputs, the first output controls the position on the screen, and the second output controls the picture size.
-    * The second one has two outputs, first one is controlling where and when we write our data to array, on second, the actual data is comming in.
+    * The third one (*axi_gpio_2*) also has two outputs, the first output is controlling where and when we write our data to array, on the second output the actual data is comming in.

-    * The third one also has two outputs, the first one controls the position on the screen, the second one picture size.
-#. pictureIP is used to save picture, and to read from the array
+#. picture IP (*picture_0*) is used to save picture, and to read from the array
 #.
-VGA IP is used to set signals to synchronize the screen and output the data.
+VGA IP (*VGA_0*) is used to set signals to synchronize the screen and output the data.
 #.
-There is another IP, Clocking Wizard.
-Linux sets the clock on the FCLK_CLK0 port to 125 MHz, and because we need 50 MHz, we place a Clocking Wizard to lower the clock frequency to the desired rate.
+The last important IP is Clocking Wizard (*clk_wiz_0*).
+Linux sets the clock on the FCLK_CLK0 port to 125 MHz, but we need a 50 MHz clock so we place a Clocking Wizard in order to lower the clock frequency to the desired rate.

-Picture IP and VGA IP located in *RedPitaya\fpga\prj\Examples\Vga_draw*
+Picture IP and VGA IP are located in *RedPitaya/fpga/prj/Examples/Vga_draw*

 Setting 50 MHz clock
 ***********************